Greece Moments Greece Moments

 View of the harbour entrance and the sea

-Trendy bars like the Theosis Bar place small tables directly in the alleys, you can enjoy your cocktail on seat cushions and philosophize about God and the world.
+Trendy bars like the Theosis Bar place small tables directly in the alleys, where you can enjoy your cocktail on cushioned seats and philosophize about life.
 There’s a magical atmosphere in the air.
-Other bars like this Tsagkaradiko offer a breathtaking view of Ermoupoli illuminated in the evening from their roof terraces.
+Other bars like Tsagkaradiko offer a breathtaking view of Ermoupoli lit up in the evening from their roof terraces.

-In the side streets, you will find traditional taverns with delicious Greek mezedes (tip: Apanochoritissa) as well as modern fusion cuisine that will make gourmets’ hearts beat faster (e.g. Hygge Ano Syros).
+In the side streets, you will find traditional taverns with delicious Greek mezedes (tip: Apanochoritissa) as well as modern fusion cuisine that will make foodies’ hearts beat faster (e.g. Hygge Ano Syros).

 Syros Restaurant Ausblick Ermoupoli